-AACSB: Analytic AICPA BB: Critical Thinking Blooms: Analyze Blooms: Apply

-Learning Objective: 02-02 Determine the applicable cost recovery (depreciation) life; method; and convention for tangible personal and real property and calculate the deduction allowable under basic MACRS.

-83. Yasmin purchased two assets during the current year.
+AACSB: Analytic AICPA BB: Critical Thinking Blooms: Analyze Blooms: Apply Learning Objective: 02-02 Determine the applicable cost recovery (depreciation) life; method; and convention for tangible personal and real property and calculate the deduction allowable under basic MACRS.
+Level of Difficulty: 2 Medium 83.
+Yasmin purchased two assets during the current year.
 Yasmin placed in service computer equipment (5-year property) on May 26th with a basis of \$10,000 and machinery (7-year property) on December 9th with a basis of \$10,000.
 Calculate the maximum depreciation expense (ignoring \$179 and bonus depreciation):

 Feedback: The mid-quarter convention applies since more than 40 percent of the property was placed in service during the fourth quarter.
-The calculations are $$10,000 \times .25 = $2,500$ and $$10,000 \times .0357 = 357 .
-The total is \$2,857 (\$2,500 + \$357).
+The calculations are $10,000 \times .25 = 2,500$ and $10,000 \times .0357 = 357$.
+The total is 2,857 (2,500 + 357).

-AACSB: Analytic AICPA BB: Critical Thinking Blooms: Analyze Blooms: Apply

-Learning Objective: 02-02 Determine the applicable cost recovery (depreciation) life; method; and convention for tangible personal and real property and calculate the deduction allowable under basic MACRS.

-84. Bonnie Jo used two assets during the current year.
+AACSB: Analytic AICPA BB: Critical Thinking Blooms: Analyze Blooms: Apply Learning Objective: 02-02 Determine the applicable cost recovery (depreciation) life; method; and convention for tangible personal and real property and calculate the deduction allowable under basic MACRS.
+Level of Difficulty: 2 Medium 84.
+Bonnie Jo used two assets during the current year.
 The first was computer equipment with an original basis of \$15,000, currently in the second year of depreciation, and under the half-year convention.
 This asset was disposed of on October 1st of the current year.
 The second was furniture with an original basis of \$24,000 placed in service during the first quarter, currently in the fourth year of depreciation, and under the mid-quarter convention.
 What is Bonnie Jo's depreciation expense for the current year, rounded to the nearest whole number?

-Feedback: The depreciation expense for the current year is \$5,023.
-The calculations are $$15,000 \times .32 \times 1/2 \text{ year} = $2,400 \text{ and } $24,000 \times .1093 = $2,623$.
-The total is $$5,023 \times .023 \times .0$
+Feedback: The depreciation expense for the current year is 5,023.
+The calculations are $15,000 \times .32 \times 1/2$ year = 2,400 and $24,000 \times .1093 = 2,623$.
+The total is 5,023 (2,400 + 2,623).

-AACSB: Analytic AACSB: Reflective Thinking AICPA BB: Critical Thinking Blooms: Analyze

-Learning Objective: 02-02 Determine the applicable cost recovery (depreciation) life; method; and convention for tangible personal and real property and calculate the deduction allowable under basic MACRS.

-85. Kristine sold two assets on March 20th of the current year.
+AACSB: Analytic AACSB: Reflective Thinking AICPA BB: Critical Thinking Blooms: Analyze Learning Objective: 02-02 Determine the applicable cost recovery (depreciation) life; method; and convention for tangible personal and real property and calculate the deduction allowable under basic MACRS.
+Level of Difficulty: 2 Medium 85.
+Kristine sold two assets on March 20th of the current year.
 The first was machinery with an original basis of \$51,000, currently in the fourth year of depreciation, and under the half-year convention.
 The second was furniture with an original basis of \$16,000 placed in service during the fourth quarter, currently in the third year of depreciation, and under the mid-quarter convention.
 What is Kristine's depreciation expense for the current year, rounded to the nearest whole number?

-Feedback: The depreciation on those assets are $$51,000 \times .1249 \times 1/2 \text{ year} = $3,185 \text{ and } $16,000 \times .1968 \times 1.5/12 = 394 , the total is $$3,579 \times .185 + .185 \times .$
+Feedback: The depreciation on those assets are $51,000 \times .1249 \times 1/2$ year = 3,185 and $16,000 \times .1968 \times 1.5/12 = 394$, the total is 3,579 (3,185 + 394).